Hobby vs Business: HMRC Rules

 HMRC uses a set of 'badges of trade' to determine whether activity amounts to trading.
 No single factor is decisive, but indicators include:

-• Frequency — selling regularly (e.g. monthly fairs) looks more like trading than a one-off.
+- Frequency: selling regularly (e.g. monthly craft fairs or a weekly market stall) looks more like trading than a one-off.

-• Intention to make a profit — if you are trying to cover costs and make money, that points towards trading.
+- Intention to make a profit: if you are trying to cover your stall fees and make money, that points towards trading.

 What do you need to do?